The Only Kayak Buying Guide you will Need

 Materials: The most common materials that go into these kayaks are the more expensive composite and higher quality polyethylene.
 More Inflatable and Foldable Kayaks are coming into this market though.

 Chances are if you are looking into getting a touring (or ocean ) kayak you are looking to create a lifestyle.
-Touring Kayaks are ideal for multi day camping trips and are designed to be sleek and narrow in that the kayak behaves like a bullet in the water.
+Touring Kayaks or multi day camping kayaks are designed to be sleek and narrow in that the kayak behaves like a bullet in the water.
 Paddling strokes are smooth which allows you to travel longer distances in a much quicker period of time.
 These kayaks tend to be more expensive than your average kayak because of the materials put into them.
 A lot of them are also a lot less durable than recreational brands because the hull material is more geared towards lightweight materials that heightens the on water performance.

 Another reason why I say Touring Kayaks are a lifestyle is because the price can be steep.
 Depending on the materials Touring Kayaks can range anywhere in the ballpark of $1,200 to $3,000 and up!
 People who buy these kayaks are looking to designate more of their time outdoors by exploring a wide area of water and land.
 A popular activity among Touring Kayakers is going on multi day trips and setting up camp in different locations.
 Before jumping head over heels into this activity I highly recommend you take a multi- day touring guide to get the hang of the kayaks characteristics and learn tips and going for long excursions.